-Corresponding Angles For Parallel Lines
+Corresponding Angles Formed by Parallel Lines and Transversals

 If a line or we can say a transversal crosses any two given parallel lines, then the corresponding angles formed have equal measure.
 In the given figure, you can see, the two parallel lines are intersected by a transversal, which forms eight angles with the transversal.
 So, the angles formed by the first line with transversal have equal corresponding angles formed by the second line with the transversal.

 ∠p = ∠w

 ∠r = ∠y